redpanda-data/connect/docs/processors/README.md

 ```

 Compresses parts of a message according to the selected algorithm.
 Supported
-compression types are: gzip (I'll add more later).
+available compression types are: gzip, zlib, flate.
 If the list of target parts
 is empty the compression will be applied to all message parts.

 The 'level' field might not apply to all algorithms.